Ace-86/library/README.md

-Project: The goal is to create a library application that will allow you to keep track of which page your on in each book.
+Project: The goal is to create a library application that will allow you to keep track of books your reading

 Log: